 With this information, we were able to search the Palawan Massacre Roster and found that there were two Hendersons who had been killed by the Japanese on the island.
-The roster indicated that one of the Hendersons was a U.S. Marine, while the other Henderson had no unit indicated on his file.
+The roster indicated that one of the Hendersons was a U.S. Marine, while the other Henderson had no unit indicated in his file.
 So, we now believed that Pvt.
 Joseph P. Henderson was “Mule” Henderson of the 192nd.

-We next checked the NARA POW on-line files and found additional information on Pvt.
+We next checked the NARA POW online files and found additional information on Pvt.
 Joseph P. Henderson.
-Karl Rowe had provided NARA with a roster of the members of 31st Infantry, but Pvt.
+Karl Rowe had provided NARA with a roster of the members of the 31st Infantry, but Pvt.
 Joseph P. Henderson was not listed on the roster.
 In addition, the burial card from Jefferson Barracks National Cemetery indicated that Joseph P. Henderson was a tank battalion member.
 We had finally found Pvt.
 Mule Henderson.

+Pvt.
+Joseph P. Henderson was the son of Mrs. Emma Henderson, was born in California on February 8, 1916, and lived at 1247 West 109th Street in Los Angeles with his mother and brother, Robert.
+He completed three years of high school before enlisting in the Army.
 In 1940, Joseph was stationed at the Presidio, Monterey County, California, as a member of E Company, 11th Cavalry.
 From August 4 to 29, 1940, the unit took part in maneuvers at Fort Lewis, Washington.
 He reenlisted at Fort Riley, Kansas, on September 11, 1941, and it appears he was assigned to the 31st Infantry and sent to the Philippine Islands.